No passwords, No popups, No AI, No cost:

 (affil links)

-Hard chrome plating is done in a strong solution [about 28 to 54 oz./gal] of chromic acid H2CrO4 [CrO3-2], but chromium metal will not plate at all without a small but controlled amount of other ions in the solution [the catalyst].
-Three different general classes of catalyst systems were developed over the years.
+Chrome plating is done in a strong solution [about 28 to 54 oz./gal] of chromic acid H2CrO4 [CrO3-2], but chromium metal will not plate without a small controlled amount of other ions in the solution [the catalyst].
+Three general classes of catalysts were developed over the years.

 Chrome Poem

-A second catalyst system was developed to address these limitations: the fluoride or "mixed catalyst" bath, which used a mix of fluoride salts and sulfuric acid.
-These fluoride salts could be made only slightly soluble, so they would precipitate and settle to the bottom of the tank.
-As the catalyst was consumed, these salts would (at least in theory) redissolve to maintain the correct catalyst ratio, making the plating bath "self regulating".
-The bath also offered higher efficiency.
-Finally, it is claimed by the vendors, and seems to be supported by the literature, that fluoride and mixed catalyst baths generate harder deposits.
-One major vendor (M&T Chemicals, now Atotech) used the tradename SRHS (self-regulating high speed) and promoted the process via the industry's well known chrome-poem, "Chemical Balance".
+2).
+Fluoride (SRHS) catalyst -- A second catalyst system was developed to address these limitations: the fluoride or "mixed catalyst" bath, which adds fluoride salts to the mix.
+These salts can be made only slightly soluble, so they precipitate and settle to the bottom of the tank.
+As the catalyst is consumed, these salts (at least in theory) redissolve to maintain the correct catalyst ratio, making the plating bath "self regulating".
+The bath is also claimed to offer higher efficiency.
+One vendor (M&T Chemicals, now Atotech) used the tradename SRHS (self-regulating high speed) and promoted the process with the chrome-poem, "Chemical Balance".

-But fluoride mixed catalyst baths have their limitations as well.
-For one thing, these baths etched the substrate, especially when platers applied reverse current in the chromium bath to activate the surface for good adhesion before plating.
-Baths with fluoride could not be run in reverse without excessive etching of the substrate, which then necessitated that a second fluoride-free chromic acid bath be on hand for the reverse current step.
+But fluoride baths etch the substrate when platers apply reverse current in the chromium bath to activate the surface, which then necessitated that a second fluoride-free chromic acid bath be on hand for the reverse current step.

 There is a dissenting school of thought which prefers the conventional sulfuric acid catalysts, with carefully designed anodes for very close anode to cathode spacing and higher operating temperatures, which they feel results in high efficiency and the best overall approach.
 Clarence Peger (dec.) was the best known proponent of that approach with his "Reversible Rack" system.
 Clarence conducted training sessions on this approach, and many companies (including finishing.com) have the loose-leaf books from those courses which describe the details of the reversible rack approach.